Pierre-Michel Lasogga: 2017–18 season: Loan to Leeds United

 In August 2017, Lasogga joined English club Leeds United in a season long loan deal with Hamburg paying the majority of his wages for the duration of the loan.
-On 9 September he made his Leeds debut, scoring twice against Burton Albion.
+On 9 September he made his Leeds debut, scoring twice in a 5–0 win against Burton Albion.

 After a spell out injured and then losing his place to Kemar Roofe, Lasogga started for Leeds on 20 January 2018 in a dramatic 3–4 loss against Millwall, with Lasogga scoring his 6th and 7th goals of the season in the match.
 Lasogga continued his scoring run when he scored his 10th goal of the season on 21 February in a 2–2 draw against Derby County to help earn new Head Coach Paul Heckingbottom his first point as Leeds Head Coach.
 Although he did not score again afterwards, Lasogga ended the season as Leeds' second best scorer in the league with ten goals, narrowly losing out to Kemar Roofe's eleven.

 On 18 May 2018, Leeds announced Lasogga would be returning to his parent club upon the expiry of his loan.
 He scored 10 goals in 33 appearances.